PatMatSK/sudoku-solver-visualisation/README.md

-# sudoku-solver-visualisation

-Visualiser of bruteforce sudoku solver

-As input expected 9 lines of 9 numbers 0 <= num <= 9.
-0 represents empty place.
-No newline at the end of inputfile required.
-For input example check examples
+Sudoku solver visualisation
+-

+To solve sudoku is used brute force.
+Solver requires sudoku grid in .txt file(

+Requirements:
+- tkinter

+Sudoku gird requirements:
+- txt file with 9 lines
+- each line contains 9 digits separated with whitespace
+- 0 represents empty place
+- no newline after last digit

+To run visualiser simply run program with your python version:
+ - python3 sudoku_visualisation.py